proyectosingenieriauninorte/ComponentEditor/README.md

 # Box Link Editor

-A simple web application for creating and linking boxes with lines.
+Simple web application for creating and linking boxes with lines.

 ## Setup